SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/while-loops.md

 ---
+title: crmscript_fundamentals_loops_while
-title: Loops - while
+description: Loops - while
-uid: crmscript_fundamentals_loops_while
-sortOrder: 120
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Loops - while

 A `while` loop is a control structure for repeating a block of code as long as the condition given is true.